trama00/ANN-blood-cells/README.md

 # ANN-blood-cells

-!
+**Maria Aurora Bertasini, Marco Cioci, Francesco Rosnati, Luca Tramacere**

-This repository contains my work for the first homework assignment in the Artificial Neural Networks and Deep Learning course (2024-2025).
+This repository contains the work for the first homework assignment in the Artificial Neural Networks and Deep Learning course (2024-2025).
 The task is to develop a multi-class classification model to classify 96x96 RGB images of blood cells into eight classes, each representing a distinct cell state.
 This project involves exploring and implementing artificial neural network models to achieve accurate classification.

 ## Project Structure
 - **Data**: Provided dataset of labeled blood cell images.